-All balances are checked monthly and each week before performing casework using calibrated reference masses.
-A check standard is also weighed for the ongoing estimate of the measurement uncertainty for each balance type.
-The check standard for each balance model used in casework is defined in this manual's Uncertainty of Measurement appendix.
+All balances used in casework are checked monthly and each week before use utilizing calibrated reference masses.
+A check standard is also weighed for the ongoing estimate of the measurement uncertainty for each balance type used in casework.
+The check standard for each balance model is defined in this manual's Check Standards and Equipment appendix.

 Any member of the Forensic Chemistry discipline may perform balance performance checks.
 Balance performance checks are documented on the Balance Performance Check Form which is stored in the Seized Drug laboratory space.
-Balance performance check results are also entered in Balance Performance Checks (for current entries) spreadsheet utilized for the ongoing estimate of the measurement uncertainty.
+Balance performance check results are also entered in the Balance Performance Checks (for current entries) spreadsheet utilized for the ongoing estimate of the measurement uncertainty.